davidbyttow/home-site/content/_index.md

 draft: false
 ---

-# Hello.
+# Engineer by trade, artist at heart.

+I'm an experienced software engineer with a penchant for collecting hobbies and exploring creative outlets.

-My name is David Byttow.
-This site is home to a collection of things I'm interested in.
-You can think of it like a resume of work experience, projects, and hobbies.
+This site is home to a collection of things I have done, am doing, or am interested in.

-Feel free to reach out to me anytime.
+Feel free to reach out to me anytime on any medium.